A few scanning tips

 Printing and Scanning DPI Calculator

 If the image was previously cropped to be the same aspect ratio as the selected paper shape, then great, that's the idea.
 If not, the calculator will advise what the optimum cropped size should have been.
-Most one hour print shops won't leave any white space, and this calculator does the same.
+Most one hour print shops won't leave any white space, and this calculator can do the same.
 However, before you print it, it would always be a really good thing if you had first prepared the image to fit the paper properly, both shape and size.

 Printing and Scanning DPI Calculator

-Print Paper Size: x inch mm
+Print Paper Size: x inches mm

 Scroll to results Then for this print size: